Bakersfield 'Extreme Makeover: Home Edition' episode to air Feb. 16

 A community viewing party will take place at The Fox Theater, hosted by the John Balfanz Homes team.
 Doors open at 5 p.m., with viewing to start around 6 p.m.
 Tickets are free and open to all.

 Filming began Aug.
-22, 2019, when it was revealed the Mosley family would receive a home makeover, in a neighborhood west of Calloway Drive and south of Rosedale Highway.
-Jessica Mosley is a social worker for Kern Bridges, a local foster care and adoption agency.
-She has two biological children and in 2017 adopted three children after meeting them on a foster care campout.
+22, 2019, when it was revealed the Mosley family would receive a home makeover.
+Jessica Mosley, a Bakersfield High and Cal State Bakersfield graduate, is a social worker for Kern Bridges, a local foster care and adoption agency.
+She has two biological children, Makynzi, 15, and Jordyn Mosley, and in 2017 adopted three siblings — Cheyenne Gregory-Mosley, 16, Annie Mosley, 12, and Miguel Mosley, 11 — after meeting them on a foster care campout.

-The family was in pure shock when they saw their new home for the first time.
-Those reactions and the interior of the home will finally be revealed when the HGTV episode airs.
+In 2018, the family of five moved in with Mosley's father into what Mosley described as their "forever home."
+But right before Christmas, Mosley's father died suddenly in a motorcycle accident.
+Since he bought the home with a veterans loan, it couldn't be passed onto Mosley and the family was forced to leave.

-The show was last shot in Bakersfield in 2004 with the Elcano family.
-Many spectators who showed up to help in the reveal were hoping HGTV crews would return soon for another makeover.
+The family of six then moved in with Mosley's mother, where the children shared two bedrooms and all seven shared one shower.

 (0) comments